Download Itinerary

 Included Meal(s): Breakfast and Dinner

 Today we visit Braga, a city famous for its churches, last count surpassing 300!
 As the religious centre of Portugal, Braga boasts the highest number of churches per capita in Christendom.
 The strategic location has always made it ripe for occupation and development.
 The Goidelic Celts, also known as the Bracari, are believed to have founded the city and given it a name several thousand years ago.
 The Romans occupied it in 250 BC and made it the hub of five major roads, all leading to Rome.
-Through them Christianity and the first Bishops of Braga eventually came.
-The Suevians over ran the city in AD 409, but were replaced in 485 by Visigoth invaders, who, in turn, were vanquished in 711 by a Moorish army.
+The Suevians overran the city in AD 409 but were replaced in 485 by Visigoth invaders, who, in turn, were vanquished in 711 by a Moorish army.
 For more than three centuries, the Christians and the Moors jousted over Braga, until the Muslims were finally expelled at the end of the 11th century.
-In the old quarter of Braga, you can explore the ornate Renaissance and Manueline palaces, baroque churches, and narrow medieval streets.

-After lunch we proceed to Guimaraes, birthplace of Portugal's first king and for 2012, European Capital of Culture.
+After a break for lunch we proceed to Guimaraes, birthplace of Portugal's first king and for 2012, European Capital of Culture.
 In this charming town (a UNESCO site) we offer a walking tour of the old mediaeval quarter.
 We begin in the Largo da Oliveira, with its varying styles of architecture.
 As we walk through the Old Quarter, notice the window boxes with fresh, colourful spring flowers.
 On our walk you will see workshops, bakeries, stores, and the like operating like time has never passed.

 Overnight in Porto.